jhunt/vault-of-cardboard/oci/README.md

 Those are:

-**perimeter** - An nginx-derived image that brings serves up the static HTML / JS / CSS / etc. files that make up web user interface for Vault of Cardboard.
+**ux** - An nginx-derived image that brings serves up the static HTML / JS / CSS / etc. files that make up web user interface for Vault of Cardboard.

-**ingester** - An alpine-based image that provides out-of-band data ingestion and manipulation via curl + jq, from upstream Scryfall data, into a format that Vault of Cardboard natively understands.
+**api** - The backend API implementation of Vault of Cardboard.
+This is the thing that does collection management, authentication, deck and goal munging, etc.

-**proxycache** - A standalone squid proxy server image that can be used in high-churn deployments, to cache data from upstream API endpoints (like Scryfall) when that data hasn't changed.
+**proxy** - A standalone squid proxy server image that can be used in high-churn deployments, to cache data from upstream API endpoints (like Scryfall) when that data hasn't changed.
 This is a matter of consideration and politeness to upstream operators.